-- A. Scope:

-- 1. Exterior Joints: Seal open joints, whether or not the joint is indicated on drawings, unless specifically indicated not to be sealed.
-Exterior joints to be sealed include, but are not limited to, the following items.

-- a.
-Wall expansion and control joints.

-- b.
-Joints between door, window, and other frames and adjacent construction.

-- c.
-Joints between different exposed materials.

-- d.
-Openings below ledge angles in masonry.

-- e.
-Other joints indicated below.

-- 2. Interior Joints: Do not seal interior joints unless specifically indicated to be sealed.
+- A. Scope: - Exterior Joints: Seal open joints, whether or not the joint is indicated on drawings, unless specifically indicated not to be sealed.
+Exterior joints to be sealed include, but are not limited to, the following items. - a.
+Wall expansion and control joints. - b.
+Joints between door, window, and other frames and adjacent construction. - c.
+Joints between different exposed materials. - d.
+Openings below ledge angles in masonry. - e.
+Other joints indicated below. - 2.
+Interior Joints: Do not seal interior joints unless specifically indicated to be sealed.
 Interior joints to be sealed include, but are not limited to, the following items. - a.
 Joints between door, window, and other frames and adjacent construction. - b.
-In sound-rated wall and ceiling assemblies, gaps at electrical outlets, wiring devices, piping, and other openings; between wall/ceiling and other construction; and other flanking sound paths. - 1) Exception: Such gaps and openings in gypsum board and plaster finished stud walls and suspended ceilings. - c.
-Other joints indicated below. - 3.
-Do not seal the following types of joints. - a.
-Intentional weepholes in masonry. - b.
-Joints indicated to be treated with manufactured expansion joint cover or some other type of sealing device. - c.
-Joints where sealant is specified to be provided by manufacturer of product to be sealed. - d.
-Joints where installation of sealant is specified in another section. - e.
+Other joints indicated below.

+- 3. Do not seal the following types of joints. - a.
+Joints indicated to be treated with manufactured expansion joint cover or some other type of sealing device. - b.
+Joints where sealant is specified to be provided by manufacturer of product to be sealed. - c.
+Joints where installation of sealant is specified in another section. - d.
 Joints between suspended panel ceilings/grid and walls. - B. Exterior Joints: Use non-sag non-staining silicone sealant, unless otherwise indicated. - 1.
 Lap Joints in Sheet Metal Fabrications: Butyl rubber, non-curing. - C. Interior Joints: Use non-sag polyurethane sealant, unless otherwise indicated. - 1.
 Wall and Ceiling Joints in Non-Wet Areas: Acrylic emulsion latex sealant. - 2.
 Wall and Ceiling Joints in Wet Areas: Non-sag polyurethane sealant for continuous liquid immersion. - 3.
 Floor Joints in Wet Areas: Non-sag polyurethane "non-traffic-grade" sealant suitable for continuous liquid immersion. - 4.
-Joints between Fixtures in Wet Areas and Floors, Walls, and Ceilings: Mildew-resistant silicone sealant; white. - 5.
-In Sound-Rated Assemblies: Acrylic emulsion latex sealant. - D. Interior Wet Areas: Bathrooms, restrooms, and kitchens; fixtures in wet areas include plumbing fixtures, countertops, cabinets, and other similar items. - E. Sound-Rated Assemblies: Walls and ceilings identified as "STC-rated", "sound-rated", or "acoustical".
+Joints between Fixtures in Wet Areas and Floors, Walls, and Ceilings: Mildew-resistant silicone sealant; white. - D. Interior Wet Areas: Bathrooms, restrooms, and kitchens; fixtures in wet areas include plumbing fixtures, countertops, cabinets, and other similar items.